-We have assessed our liquidity position as of December 31, 2023 and for the near future.
-As of December 31, 2023, our cash and cash equivalents balance was \$581.3 million.
-We also have access to the previously mentioned revolving credit facility that could have immediately provided us with up to \$600.0 million of additional cash, less any outstanding borrowings and letters of credit, and we have an option to request an increase to the total availability under the revolving credit facility by an additional \$300.0 million and each lender may participate in the requested increase at their discretion.
-In addition, we have access to the previously mentioned credit lines of up to \$300.0 million (\$600.0 million in the third quarter) to meet the working capital needs of our subsidiaries, of which \$285.6 million was available to use as of December 31, 2023.
-Our ε 500.0 (\$550.0) million notes mature in June 2026, and our ε 400.0 (\$438.2) million notes mature in June 2027.
+We have assessed our liquidity position as of December 31, 2024 and for the near future.
+As of December 31, 2024, our cash and cash equivalents balance was \$509.4.
+We also have access to the previously mentioned revolving credit facility that could have immediately provided us with up to \$600.0 of additional cash, less any outstanding borrowings and letters of credit, and we have an option to request an increase to the total availability under the revolving credit facility by an additional \$300.0 and each lender may participate in the requested increase at their discretion.
+Furthermore, we have access to the previously mentioned credit lines of up to \$300.0 (\$600.0 in the third quarter) to meet the working capital needs of our subsidiaries, of which \$266.1 was available to use, in addition to \$150.0 of uncommitted credit facilities at our parent company, as of December 31, 2024.
+Our €500.0 (\$516.6) notes mature in June 2026, and our €400.0 (\$411.8) notes mature in June 2027.
 Based on the above, we believe we have sufficient liquidity and capital resources to satisfy future requirements and meet our obligations currently and in the near future.